Li-Cycle Holdings Corp.

 -->

 According to the Complaint, the Company made false and misleading statements to the market.
-DocGo failed to maintain an appropriate executive hiring process that could properly vet candidates’ professional and academic backgrounds.
-This failure increased the chance the Company would suffer from excessive turnover.
-The Company overstated the effectiveness of its mobile health and transportation services.
+The lead clinical product candidate developed by Ventyx, VTX958, was less effective in the treatment of psoriasis than it portrayed to investors.
+The Company overstated the commercial prospects of VTX958.
+The Company misrepresented its ability to develop and commercialize drug candidates.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about DocGo, investors suffered damages.
+When the market learned the truth about Ventyx, investors suffered damages.

 -->